GhostWriters/DockSTARTer/README.md

 ds
 ```

-To run DockSTARTer use the command above.
+To run DockSTARTer, use the command above.
 You should now see the main menu from the screenshots.
-Select `Configuration` and then `Full Setup` and you will be guided through selecting apps and starting containers.
+Select `Configuration` and then `Full Setup`, and you will be guided through selecting apps and starting containers.

 See our [documentation](https://dockstarter.com/introduction/) for more detailed information.